brookhab/SimpleContactsApp/README.md

 # Frontend

-The frontend user interface is crafted using ASP.NET Pages and enhanced with the Bootstrap library to provide a clean and intuitive look.
+The frontend user interface is crafted using Classic ASP pages and enhanced with the Bootstrap library to provide a clean and intuitive look.

 # Backend